edinalovasz/bloodvalU/README.md

 Personal Notes

 I worked on this project with three other bootcamp students.
 The project lasted for 3 week.
-My jobs was mainly working on the frontend with React/Redux.
+My job was mainly working on the frontend with React/Redux.
 The project was originally developed on Gitlab.

 Project description